christophlehmann/imageoptimizer/README.md

 ## Debugging

-* Commands are tested in Extension Manager
+* Commands are tested in the Extension Settings module
 * Logging API: See file/database log

 ## Need Help?